I used iWriter for a week trying to find ways to write articles online and turn a profit. This is my experience.

 Fair enough.
 I decided to wait and check the page often for a week.
 Want to know what I found?
 The same spam article would pop up.
 The article was just a couple of weird letter combination words.
 So, nothing clear.
 When I decided to click the “Write Article” button under the post, it would always say that someone else was working on the article.

 By this point, I was done.
 I wanted to delete the account and forget the experience since this was a dead end.
 Either the website was a scam or clients did not want to post their requests there anymore.
 But the story does not end here; we are only getting closer to the good part.

 No, you are not.
-Unless you pay 200 dollars, magically get a 10 out of ten on their test and then miraculously start to write for clients that pay you for your articles.
+Unless you pay $200, magically get a 10 out of 10 on their test, and then miraculously start to write for clients that pay you for your articles.
 Which is about as likely as pigs flying, but what do I know.
 I certainly was not swayed by their promises.

 So, now that the week trial passed and I was done with the website, I decided to delete the account.
 I went under my Profile tab, looking for that “Cancel/Delete account” button.
 I had no luck finding it.
 So I decided to ask the internet for advice.

 Sadly, I found one other person who asked for help with trying to delete his account and failing.
 His situation was worse than mine.
 Remember what I told you about not having added my PayPal information in the beginning?
 Well, this guy did.
 And he could not take it down.
 I don’t know about you, but I would not want my payment information to be up after I decided I want to stop using a website.

 He also talked about his experience with the Client Support team.
 You can find more details here.
 Overall, they were completely unhelpful.